DanielBerns/100-days-of-code/log.md

 ## Day 17 - (292298118): Saturday 20 August, 2022
 Day 015 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
 Updating this repo, tweeting about it.

+## Day 18 - (292298122): Monday 22 August, 2022
+Day 016 of #100DaysOfCode.
+Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
+Forgot to tweet.
+I am working with two (or three) days long sprints.

+## Day 19 - (292298123): Tuesday 23 August, 2022
+Day 016 of #100DaysOfCode.
+Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
+Today, I get the data from factbook-2000.
+I think that with low effort, I can get the data from factbook-2001

+However, factbook-2002 to factbook-2017 are hard stuff.

+factbook-2018 to factbook-2020 are the easiest ones, due to semantic html.